alexpolt/alexpolt.github.io/src/struct-tuple.md

   std::tuple\_elemen\_t.
 I use it only to get a type from a type list by an index.
 You can easily replace it with custom type list.

-  The problem with std::tuple is that it reverses the order of fields but its easy to fix with a wrapper (getn in the code).
+  The problem with std::tuple is that it reverses the order of fields but it's easy to fix with a wrapper (getn in the code).
 Also it's formally not a POD type.
 And its std::get method is only compile-time (with the help of some code we can do it at runtime but not so efficient).
   Therefore it could be better to write a custom tuple with all the bells and whistles.
 Also read